Augmentations, Fillings, and Clusters for 2-Bridge Links: Ruling and Anticlique Stratifications of

 Note that we consider only ungraded normal rulings, so the switches of a ruling $R(D)$ may occur at any crossing of the front $D$.
 For any Legendrian link $\Lambda \subset \R^3_{\st}$, there exists an ungraded normal ruling $R$ of $\Lambda$ if and only $\Lambda$ has an ungraded augmentation over $\bF$ ~\cite{Fuchs_Ishkhanov_2004,Sabloff_2005, henry_rutherford, Leverson_2016}.
 We briefly review how Henry and Rutherford obtain this result using Morse complex sequences which can be thought of as combinatorial objects motivated by generating families.
 A \emph{Morse complex sequence} of a Legendrian $\Lambda\subset \R^3_{\st}$ with a front $D$ is a finite collection of chain complexes and handleslide marks on $D$ which satisfy the same set restrictions as Morse complexes in a generic one-parameter family of functions. \emph{Handleslide marks} are line segments on the front diagram $D$ of $\Lambda$ with an associated parameter $a\in \bF$.
 See~\cite[Definition 4.1]{henry_rutherford} for a complete definition of Morse complex sequences.
 Henry showed that there is a set of equivalence moves on Morse complex sequences in~\cite[Proposition 3.8]{Henry_2011}.
 A Legendrian front is in \emph{plat} position if every left cusp has the same $x$ coordinate, every crossing is transverse, and every right cups has the same $x$ coordinate.
 A \emph{nearly plat} front is the result of taking a plat front and perturbing it so that every crossing and cusp has a unique $x$ coordinate.
 Given a Legendrian link with a nearly plat front diagram $D$, any ungraded normal ruling of $D$ is in bijection with an ungraded Morse complex sequence (in SR form)~\cite[Definition 4.4, Lemma 4.5]{henry_rutherford}.
 This bijection is given as follows.
-Start with an ungraded normal ruling, then put two handleslide marks with $\bF^\times$-parameters $u_s^{\pm 1}$ near each switch $s$ in $R$, put one handleslide mark with an $\bF$-parameter $z_r$ on the left of each return, and add one handleslide mark with a $\bF$ parameter $v_R$ on the left of each right cusp as shown in Figure \ref{fig: handle slides}.
-Now slide the handleslide marks to the right as far as possible using equivalence moves on Morse complex sequences, before they are stopped by a crossing (see~\cite[Section 6]{henry_rutherford} for how to combine pairs of handleslide marks into one, and for other moves).
-At the end of this process, we obtain a Morse complex sequence with handleslide marks only to the left of each crossing and right cusp parametrized by sums of the parameters $u_s$'s and $z_r$'s.
-Such a Morse complex sequence with handleslide marks to the left of each crossing and right cusp is said to be in $A$-form.
-There is a bijection between ungraded Morse complex sequences in $A$ form and a family of ungraded augmentations~\cite[Theorem 1.1]{Henry_Rutherford_2015}: the parameters of each handleslide mark to the left of a crossing or right cups are assigned to the Reeb chord corresponding to the crossing or right cusp in Ng's resolution of the front.
-We define $\widetilde{W}_R$ to be the family of augmentations associated with a normal ruling $R$ through this process.
+Start with an ungraded normal ruling.
+For every switch, place two handleslide marks with $\mathbb{F}^{\times}$-parameters $u_s^{\pm 1}$ near each switch $s$ in $R$ as shown in Figure~\ref{fig: handle slides}.
+If the switch is nested, place an additional handleside mark between the top of the two ruling disks with $\alpha u^{-1}$, where $\alpha$ is a $\mathbb{F}^{\times}$ coefficient relating the boundary strands of the two disks prior to the handleslides we are placing.
+For every return place one handleslide mark with an $\mathbb{F}$-parameter $z_r$ on the left of each return as shown in the middle column of Figure~\ref{fig: handle slides}.
+If the return is nested, we add an additional handleslide mark with the parameter $\alpha z_r$.
+Again $\alpha$ is a coefficient relating the boundary strands of the two disks prior to the handleslides we are placing.
+Finally, for every right cusp, add one handleslide mark with a $\mathbb{F}$ parameter $v_R$.